 Have someone verbally announce stage cues

-Often times, stage cues are given using a series of hand gestures, often from the other side of the stage.
-I always had someone give me a verbal cue for when to go on stage, and this helped me from not going on stage too early or too late because I couldn’t see my cue.
+Often times, stage cues are given using a series of hand gestures from the side of the stage.
+I always had someone give me a verbal cue for when to go on stage.
+This helped me from not going on stage too early or too late because I couldn’t see my cue.

 No flash photography

-The director and school staff reminded the audience several times not to use flash photography, mentioning it was dangerous for the people on stage.
-If people tell you this is a ridiculous request, tell them that this is a policy for Broadway plays and other professional performances, and the same courtesy should be extended to this production.
+The director and school staff reminded the audience several times not to use flash photography.
+They would say it was dangerous for the people on stage and could trigger a medical condition.
+If people tell you this is a ridiculous request, tell them that this is a policy for Broadway plays and other professional performances.
+The same courtesy should be extended to an amateur production.

 Don’t let anyone tell you that you don’t belong on stage, or that you shouldn’t participate in theater because of your low vision.
-After all, you belong.
 Theater is an awesome experience, and every student should be able to participate in it, regardless of their disability.
 There are many talented actors and actresses with disabilities, as well as characters from popular movies, TV shows, and plays.

 I’m grateful that I was able to be included in theater, at least for one production, and that no one seemed to care that I had low vision or ran into walls a lot.
 The theater community I have found is very accepting of differences, and I encourage anyone who is considering participating in theater to try it at least once.